 BULLARD, TEXAS.
-Bullard, also known as Etna and Hewsville, is on the St. Louis Southwestern Railway at the intersection of U.S. Highway 69 and Farm roads 2493, 2137, and 344, twelve miles south of Tyler in extreme southern Smith County.
+Bullard, also known as Etna and Hewsville, is on the St. Louis Southwestern Railway at the intersection of U.S. Highway 69 and Farm roads 2493, 2137, and 344, twelve miles south of Tyler in extreme southern Smith County and northern Cherokee County.
 The area, originally occupied by Caddo Indians, was later on the line between the William H. Steel and the Vinson Moore surveys.
 The William Pitt Loftin family settled in the area around 1850, and the Etna post office, located to the west of the current townsite opened in 1867.
 In 1870 John H. and Emma Eugenia Erwin Bullard settled in the area.
 In 1881 Bullard opened the Hewsville post office in his general store.
 In 1883 the Etna post office closed and the Hewsville office was renamed Bullard.
 That same year the Kansas and Gulf Short Line Railroad laid track from Tyler through Bullard to Lufkin.
 The Bullard railroad station was completed in August 1884.
 The community soon became a shipping point for cotton, vegetables, and fruits.
 By 1890 the population was 200, and businesses included a sawmill, two general stores, a physician, a smithy and wagon shop, and a telegraph office.
 John Bullard owned a cotton gin and gristmill.
 There was also a local school, a Baptist church, and a Methodist church.
 At this time the railroad was known as the St. Louis, Arkansas and Texas Railway.
 By 1892 the rail line had become the Tyler and Southwestern Railway, and the town had one grocer, a constable, a justice of the peace, a druggist, a physician, a feed store, and a new general store.
 In 1903 the community had a school for white children with two teachers and sixty-eight pupils and two schools for black children with three teachers and 118 students.

 In 1914 Bullard had 400 citizens and several new businesses, including a telephone company, a bank, another cotton gin, four more general stores, three groceries, and a hardware store.
 The local newspaper, the Bullard Herald, was published on a weekly basis, and the railroad had become the St. Louis Southwestern Railway.
 In the 1920s additional businesses included several packing sheds, restaurants, and boarding houses.
 A movie theater had opened, and a band also provided entertainment.
 A traveling jail, seven feet in diameter and made of a barred round tank on wheels, held prisoners until the county sheriff could escort them to Tyler.
 By 1936 the town had twenty-one businesses, and a large residential community had developed to the west.
 The Bullard Independent School District included two elementary schools for six teachers and 288 black students and a school offering grades one through eleven with ten teachers and 237 white students.

 Bullard Community Library Commission, The Bullard Area—Its History and People, 1800–1977 (Bullard, Texas, 1979?).
 Smith County Historical Society, Historical Atlas of Smith County (Tyler, Texas: Tyler Print Shop, 1965).
 The Southland, October 1902 (facsimile in Chronicles of Smith County, Fall 1969).
 Kathleen E. and Clifton R. St. Clair, eds., Little Towns of Texas (Jacksonville, Texas: Jayroe Graphic Arts, 1982).
 Donald W. Whisenhunt, comp., Chronological History of Smith County (Tyler, Texas: Smith County Historical Society, 1983).
 Albert Woldert, A History of Tyler and Smith County (San Antonio: Naylor, 1948).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Vista K. McCroskey, "BULLARD, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hlb62.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Vista K. McCroskey, "BULLARD, TX," accessed July 05, 2020, http://www.tshaonline.org/handbook/online/articles/hlb62.